Santosh-16k/Log.md/100days_log.md

 ## Day 6: July 11, 2018
 Attended Intel's Seminar on Object Classification using Movidius.
 Learnt a lot about the amazing device.
 I'll start with Neural Style Transfer, starting tomorrow.

+## Day 7: July 12, 2018
+Attended Seminar on Deep Reinforcement Learning.
+I'll be implementing this some time in the near future.

+## Day 8: July 13, 2018
+Went through Inception Model on Coursera.
+Took time to understand the architecture and its working.

+## Day 9: July 14, 2018
+Implemented Neural Style Transfer.
+Took help from Coursera's homework to implement.[repo](https://github.com/Santosh-16k/Neural-Network)

+## Day 10: July 15, 2018
+Was experimenting with Neural Style Transfer.
+Changed different parameters and was noticing the changes between them.

+## Day 11: July 16, 2018
+Read about YOLO algorithm.
+Planning to implement YOLO using transfer learning.

+## Day 12: July 17, 2018
+Have started reading through tensorflow notebooks.
+Learning more about it to efficiently implement deep learning algorithms.[Source](https://github.com/Hvass-Labs/TensorFlow-Tutorials)